glag2/raspi-car/README.md

 ### GPS Logger

-As for the dashcam, make sure that the GPS works and the code\GPS\gps_logger.py path is correct in the autostart_manager.sh file

-### Auto start and shutdown
+As for the dashcam, make sure that the GPS works and the code\GPS\gps_logger.py path is correct in the autostart_manager.sh fileAuto start and shutdown

 In order to execute a series of custom commands like: